Nahal Amud: Geography and Trails

 The source of the stream, Ramat Dalton ('Dalton Heights'; see Moshav Dalton), is located 800 meters above sea level.
-Its drainage basin includes the peaks of Mount Canaan (955 meters) and Mount Meron (1,204 meters) and flows south through eastern Galilee to the northwest part of the Sea of Galilee – a height of less than 200 meters below sea level.
+Its drainage basin includes the peaks of Mount Canaan (955 meters) and Mount Meron (1,204 meters) and flows south through the Upper and Lower Galilee to the northwest part of the Sea of Galilee - an elevation of less than 200 meters below sea level.

+The stream is divided into two main parts: Upper Nahal Amud and Lower Nahal Amud.
+The upper section has water flowing all year round from natural springs, creating scenic pools and small waterfalls.
+Conversely, the lower section closer to the Sea of Galilee is seasonal and dries up during the summer and autumn months.

+The reserve is a popular destination for hiking, and a section of the Israel National Trail passes through it.
+A well-known 5-kilometer circular trail traverses the upper part of the nature reserve, starting near Route 866.
+There are also longer and more difficult hiking paths that connect the stream with Mount Mitzpe Hayamim, a high viewpoint where hikers can see both the Sea of Galilee and the Mediterranean Sea at the same time.

+Flora and Fauna

+The perennial water flow in the upper stream supports dense vegetation, creating a lush, shaded Mediterranean woodland.
+The ground in the valley is covered with oak leaves and green moss, and the area features large walnut trees, plane trees, and vines shading the water.
+In the winter and spring, the hills around the stream bloom with many colorful wildflowers, such as red anemones.

+The high cliffs of Nahal Amud are an important nesting and resting area for birds of prey, including vultures and eagles.
+The caves in the canyon also provide shelter to rare and protected species of bats.
+The aquatic ecosystem supports diverse local wildlife, including dragonflies, frogs, and tadpoles.

+History and Archaeology

 The stream is named after a pillar that rises high above ground and is located near a channel of the stream near Kibbutz Hukok.
-The gorge that forms the channel at this point holds many caves once inhabited by Homo heidelbergensis and later by Neanderthal Man such as the cave at Zuttiyeh and the Amud cave.
+The gorge that forms the channel at this point holds many caves once inhabited by Homo heidelbergensis and later by Neanderthals, such as the Zuttiyeh Cave and the Amud Cave.
 They were the object of the first paleoanthropological excavations in Mandatory Palestine in 1925–1926.
 The caves contained hominin remains as well as Mousterian and Acheulean artifacts.